 The Best Index Funds of 2021

 Here’s our list of the best index funds of 2021.
 Review them carefully.
 Talk about them with your financial advisor if you have one.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 1. Vanguard Total Stock Market Index Fund (VTSAX)